Two-dimensional conformal field theory, full vertex algebra and current-current deformation: Generalized full vertex algebras

 \item[GV6)] $\Om_{t}^\al(r)\Om_{t'}^\be \subset \Om_{t+t'-r-1}^{\al+\be}$ for any $r,t,t' \in \R$ and $\al,\be \in H$; \item[GV7)] For any $\al \in H$, there exists $N_\al \in \R$ such that $\Om_t^\al=0$ for any $t \leq N_\al$. \end{enumerate}

-\begin{rem} As remarked in \ref{rem_single}, the generalized correlation functions $u(\hY(a_1,z_1)\hY(a_2,z_2)a_3)$ is not single-valued real analytic function and no longer an analytic continuation of $u(\hY(a_2,z_2)\hY(a_1,z_1)a_3)$ along any path.
+\begin{rem} As remarked in \ref{rem_single}, a generalized correlation function $u(\hY(a_1,z_1)\hY(a_2,z_2)a_3)$ is not a single-valued holomorphic function and no longer an analytic continuation of \\ $u(\hY(a_2,z_2)\hY(a_1,z_1)a_3)$ along any path.
 But, the monodromy is controlled by the $H$-grading. \end{rem} \begin{rem} In the original definition in \cite{DL} they use an $\R/2\Z$-valued bilinear form $H \times H \rightarrow \R/2\Z$ instead of $H \times H \rightarrow \R$.
 In fact, for the definition, we only need this $\R/2\Z$-valued bilinear form (see for example Lemma \ref{even_omega}), however, for our purpose it is convenient to define a generalized vertex algebra in this way.
 We also remark that (GV7) is assumed for the sake of simplicity (It seems that all generalized vertex algebras which naturally arise satisfy (GV7)).
 We may drop it and it is not assumed in the original definition. \end{rem}